 Bunrad was a natural at martial arts.
 He had a successful amateur kickboxing career, going 16-2, and earned a black belt in Shihaishinkai karate and a purple belt in BJJ along the way.
-In 2010, he made his professional debut in mixed martial arts, and submitted his opponent via heel hook in the first round.
+In 2010, he made his professional debut in the cage, and submitted his opponent via heel hook in the first round.

 Although Bunrad has built a successful life for himself, he always had the desire to meet the man who gave him life.
 Recently, he finally got the chance.
-Over a year ago, at the age of 29, he had a brief conversation and an intensely emotional moment with his birth father back at his home village in Thailand.
+At the age of 29, he had a brief conversation and an intensely emotional moment with his birth father back at his home village in Thailand.

 Though his dad passed away a few months after their short interaction, the martial artist calls it “a feeling of happiness,” and feels grateful to have had the opportunity to visit the man he never got to know.